Citizen Charter of the Bank

 - Loss of key should be immediately informed to the Branch and customer will be charged for break-opening of the Locker.
 Lockers are available in different sizes.

-- Lockers are rented out for a minimum period of one year as per bank's policy.
+- Lockers are rented out for a minimum period of one year .The rent of one year shall be collected in advance as per bank's policy.
 In case of overdue rent, the Bank will charge penalty as decided from time to time.

 - With standing instruction, the rent may be paid from the deposit account of the hirer.